zyhVG77/spc-workshop-qc/documentations/interfaces/workshop/API_用户管理.md

     status: 'success',
     relationshipform: [
         {
-            workshopid:'id of the workshop that bond with the user' },
+            workshopId:'id of the workshop that bond with the user' },
         {
             /*